Everybody knows that grilling is one of the best ways to cook your food, especially meat! However, often you hear about how unhealthy grilling can be.

 You have a hopper on one end where you put your wood pellets.
 The auger moves the wood pellets from the hopper to the firepot.

 The fire pot is where all the action is.
-Instead of burning traditional charcoal or wood, it works off condensed wood pellets.
+Instead of burning traditional charcoal or wood like the charcoal grill, it works off condensed wood pellets.

 These food grade wood pellets have been pressed and compacted to the point where they burn efficiently, making wood pellet grills healthy.